• Skip to primary navigation

 Ingredients

 • Warm Milk- Using milk helps to soften the dough.
-The milk fat work to tenderize your dough and also provide structure.
-If you have dairy allergies, you can also use a non-dairy milk or even go with the water.
+The milk fat works to tenderize your dough and also provide structure.
+If you have dairy allergies, you can also use non-dairy milk or even go with the water.
 For the best results though, dairy milk is it!

-• Eggs- I have plenty of recipes without eggs in them, but they play an important roll in this dinner roll recipe.
-They not only help to tenderize, but also add structure and color to the roll recipe.
+• Eggs- I have plenty of recipes without eggs in them, but they play an important role in this dinner roll recipe.
+They not only help to tenderize but also add structure and color to the roll recipe.

 • Melted Butter- We use plenty of it in this recipe.
 Not just in the dough, but brushed on top as well.